cdsysprog/netfilter-iptc/README.md

 //!
 //!
 Warning:
 //! - addresses are stored in network byte order
-//! - hosts are stored in host byte order
+//! - ports are stored in host byte order
 ```

 #### iptc types